-During the fiscal year ended December 31, 2000, the Audit Committee of the Board of Directors held four meetings.
-The Audit Committee acts under a written Charter first adopted and approved in 1996.
+During the fiscal year ended December 31, 2001, the Audit Committee of the Board of Directors held six meetings.
 In accordance with the Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
-The Audit Committee also reviews and reassesses the Charter annually and adopts any amendments necessary to reflect changes in regulatory policies or its responsibilities.
+The Audit Committee also reviews the Charter annually and adopts any amendments necessary to reflect changes governing financial reporting and accounting requirements or its responsibilities.
 A copy of the Audit Committee Charter is attached to this Proxy Statement as Appendix A.

-During 2000, the Audit Committee reviewed the audit plan and audit scope of both the independent auditors (Grant Thornton, LLP) and the Internal Auditor.
-The Audit Committee discussed the quality and adequacy of the Company's internal controls with senior management, the internal auditor and the independent auditors.
-These discussions also included a review of the results of the internal audits performed including follow-up on previous internal and external audit recommendations as well as an overview of any ongoing external audits.
+During 2001, the Audit Committee reviewed the audit plan and audit scope of both the independent auditors (Grant Thornton, LLP) and the Internal Auditor.
+The Audit Committee discussed the quality and adequacy of the Company's internal controls with senior management, the Internal Auditor and the independent auditors.
+These discussions also included a review of the results of the internal audits performed including follow-up on previous internal and external audit recommendations as well as an overview of ongoing compliance matters.
 In addition, the Audit Committee retained the independent auditors to perform non-audit services.
-In doing so, the Audit Committee felt assured that these non-audit services would not impact the independence of the independent auditors.
-The fees paid to the independent auditors during 2000 are itemized below:
+In doing so, the Audit Committee felt assured that these non-audit services would not impact the objectivity of the independent auditors.
+The independent auditor's fees incurred for the fiscal year are itemized below: